Mathematical Economics

 Offered Both Fall and Spring; Lecture hours:3

-Real numbers and elementary topology of Cartesian spaces, convergence, continuity, differentiation, and history of the development of analysis.
+Real numbers and elementary topology of Cartesian spaces, convergence, continuity, and differentiation.
 Prerequisites: MATH 211, MATH 245, and MATH 280.

 MATH 311.
 Theory of Numbers.
 1 Credit.